Portugal beats asset sale goal as Vinci buys airport operator

 "It's a world record for such transactions involving airports," Albuquerque said of the ANA deal.

-Portugal's progress in its economic adjustment, especially in privatisations, has won praise from Brussels and Berlin and contrasts sharply with Greece's performance after Athens slashed its privatisation revenue target in late October.
+Portugal's progress in its economic adjustment, especially in privatizations, has won praise from Brussels and Berlin and contrasts sharply with Greece's performance after Athens slashed its privatization revenue target in late October [ID:nL5E8LUHZ6]

 The additional anti-deficit revenue, which is yet to be approved by Eurostat, is needed after tax collection fell short due to the worst recession since the 1970s.
 Portugal has to meet a budget gap target of 5 percent of GDP this year and 4.5 percent in 2013.